Skip to content

 This is Playbook 1 of 5 in the Sage Trading System — and it's the one I trade most often.
-On an active session, the POC Bounce Long appears 1-3 times per day.
+It is also the one that humbled me the fastest, because a POC bounce looks obvious right until you buy a level that nobody is defending.
+On an active session, the real version appears 1-3 times per day.
 It's clean, the R:R is typically 3:1 to 6:1, and when the setup is right, institutions do the heavy lifting for you.
 Here's every detail of how to identify, confirm, enter, manage, and exit this trade.

 The Core Idea